 Lee Tuck – From non-league to Football king of Thailand.
 Struggling to make an impact in England and following a spell with non-league Farsley Celtic, he arrived in Thailand in 2010 after taking up a friend’s invitation to play for Nakhon Pathom FC.
 A move to Thailand’s capital to play for Bangkok FC – in the country’s second tier – soon followed and the Huddersfield man’s adventurous spirit is being rewarded in a big way.
 Since signing for Bangkok FC, he has scored 45 goals in 60 appearances, winning Thailand’s Golden Boot last season.

 This just proves you don’t need to come through the youth system at a very young age.
 So don’t stress, you have plenty of time to “make it”.
 You can start your career playing part-time.
 Do well in the lower leagues and if you shine there, then there’s nothing stopping you from moving on up.
 However, these days talent is not enough to get you through the gap.
 You need connections.
 You need opportunities.
 But how do you get them?
 Of course some people have family, cousins and that uncle who can help their relatives get placed in a big football club.
-For most of us, it doesn’t come that way.
+Maybe they got spotted at the park one day or a scout saw them play in a match by chance.
+For most of us, it doesn’t come that way…